Émile Lambinet

 Émile Lambinet (1813, Versailles – 1877, Bougival) was a French painter of rural scenes.
 A student of Horace Vernet then Corot, he spent most of his life in Yvelines, at first in his birthplace of Versailles, then at Bougival from 1860.

+Biography

+A student of Horace Vernet,Antoine-Félix Boisselier, and later Jean-Baptiste-Camille Corot, Émile Lambinet specialized in landscape painting.

+He spent most of his life in the Yvelines department, first in Versailles, Yvelines, his hometown, and then in Bougival, where he lived from 1860 onward.

+He was the cousin of Victor Lambinet (1813–1894), a magistrate, memoirist, collector, and owner of a townhouse in Versailles in the mid-19th century, which became the present-day Musée Lambinet,which houses a collection of his works.

+He was awarded the Legion of Honour in 1867.

 Works at the musée Lambinet

 His cousin, Victor Lambinet, bequeathed the hotel Lambinet to the town of Versailles – it is now the musée Lambinet.
 Paintings there by Émile include :